bhargavpanth/drone-build-along/hardware.md

 - [LiPo battery](https://amzn.to/34XpdDV) - I went with these and they are working really well so far
 - [LiPo balance charger](https://amzn.to/3oZPBVF) - Really important for charging and discharing your LiPo
 - [LiPo bag](https://amzn.to/3oZPBVF) - Please use this when charging/discharging your LiPo
+- [18650 battery](https://amzn.to/3jZJRre) - Required for the Transceiver
 - [Mamba LED strips](https://bit.ly/3evlrEX) - x1 (optional)
 - Please note that the Lipo balance charger does not come with an adapter.
 You will have to buy one of your own.
 I use a 12V 6A charging adapter and it does the work.
 Please be careful, do not buy ones that does not specify the output voltage and amps clearly.